All Products

 alb.ingress.kubernetes.io/cors-allow-methods

-The HTTP methods that are allowed.
-The values are not case-sensitive.
-Separate multiple HTTP methods with commas (,).
+The methods are not case-sensitive.
+Separate cross-domain methods with a comma (,).

 alb.ingress.kubernetes.io/cors-allow-headers